 Inferences sometimes are also based on common knowledge.

-The interpretation refers to the conclusions that are drawn from given passage, based solely on the information that is presented in the passage.
-For the purpose of the test, it is to be assumed that all the information listed is absolutely and certainly true.
+The interpretation refers to the conclusions that are drawn from a given passage, based solely on the information that is presented in the passage.
+For the test, it is to be assumed that all the information listed is absolutely and certainly true.
 The conclusions are also to be judged independently.

 Evaluation of the argument refers to the selection of “Strong” and “Weak” argument status for a set of arguments, produced for a passage or a scenario.
 The candidates are to pass judgment based on the relevant information and sense of self.